gustavoalves-01/gustavoalves-01/README.md

 <b>Front-end Developer at Supersonic </b>
 <hr />

-Brazilian, living in Sao Paulo, currently working at Supersonic, the pioneer in Conversion Rate Optimization in Brazil.
+Brazilian, living in Sao Paulo, currently working at Supersonic, the pioneer at Conversion Rate Optimization in Brazil.
 Here I delevop and optimize WEB and Mobile applications aiming to deliver high performance and results with the User Experience and CRO Consulting Team.
 <br />

 <i> I´m a modern user interfaces lover, now diving into the React Stack.  </i>